rmccrear/codex-lv3-may-2025/plan-for-the-day-w3.md

 <details>
   <summary>Show Me:</summary>
   <img alt="example code" src="./assets/vite-starter-example-code-mods.png">

+  *Example code modifications for the Vite starter project, showing how to implement the handleClick function*
 </details>

 4. Change the starter code to count by 2's instead of 1's